PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step06_zero_trust_webapp.md

 ```

 ### Note:
-Azure Active Directory (AAD) has been renamed to Microsoft Entra ID, however, the CLI and API paramters still use the `AzureActiveDirectory` as the identifier.
-Rebranding to Entra ID took place in 2023, two years later in 2025, it has not been updated for backwards compatability.
+Azure Active Directory (AAD) has been renamed to Microsoft Entra ID, however, the CLI and API parameters still use the `AzureActiveDirectory` as the identifier.
+Rebranding to Entra ID took place in 2023, two years later in 2025, it has not been updated for backwards compatibility.

 ## Screenshots